Natural SUSY with a bino- or wino-like LSP: Introduction

 \subsection{Natural SUSY benchmark scenarios}

 We begin by exhibiting a sample benchmark point within the framework of the canonical 2-extra-parameter non-universal Higgs model (NUHM2) with {\it unified} gaugino mass parameters and a higgsino-like LSP under the column RNSh in Table \ref{tab:bm}.
 This point has parameters $m_0=5000$ GeV, $m_{1/2}=700$ GeV, $A_0=-8000$ GeV and $\tan\beta =10$ with $(\mu ,\ m_A)=(200,1000)$ GeV.
 The RNSh point has $\Delta_{\rm EW}=9.6$ corresponding to about 10\% electroweak fine-tuning, and $m_h=124.3$ GeV while $m_{\tg}\simeq 1.8$ TeV with $m_{\tq}=5.2$ TeV.
 It is safely beyond LHC8 reach.
 The lightest neutralino is dominantly higgsino-like (higgsino-wino-bino composition is listed as $v_h^{(1)} \equiv \sqrt{v_1^{{(1)2}}+v_2^{{(1)2}}}$, $v_w^{(1)}$ and $v_b^{(1)}$ defined similarly to Ref. \cite{wss}) and has mass $m_{\tz_1}=188$ GeV and thermally-produced neutralino relic density \cite{isared} $\Omega_{\tz_1}h^2=0.013$.
 SUSY contributions to the branching fraction for $b\to s\gamma$ are negligible so that this is close to its SM value \cite{bsgth} and in accord with experiment \cite{bsgamma}.
 The spin-independent neutralino-proton scattering cross section shown in the third-last row of the table naively violates the bound $\sigma^{SI}(\tz_1 p) \alt (2-3)\times 10^{-9}$~pb from the LUX experiment \cite{lux}, but we note that this bound is obtained assuming that the neutralino comprises {\it all} of the cold dark matter.
 In our case, the thermal neutralino contribution is just about 10\% of the total DM contribution, and this point is in accord with the constraint upon scaling the expected event rate by $\xi = \Omega_{\tz_1}h^2/0.12$. \footnote{We remark that other processes may further alter the neutralino relic density from its thermal value, increasing it if there are late decays of heavy particles to neutralinos, or diluting it if these decay into SM particles.
-For more detailed discussion of non-thermally-produced dark matter, see the recent review \cite{review}.} Also shown is the spin-dependent neutralino-nucleon scattering cross-section which is on the edge of observability of the IceCube experiment \cite{icecube} which is searching for high energy neutrinos from neutralinos captured by the sun and annihilated in the solar core.
-Since the neutralino density in the sun is obtained assuming equilibration between the capture rate and the annihilation rate of neutralinos, no scaling is needed in this case.
+For more detailed discussion of non-thermally-produced dark matter, see the recent review \cite{review}.} We also show the spin-dependent neutralino-nucleon scattering cross-section.
+The IceCube experiment currently has the best sensitivity to this quantity by searching for high energy neutrinos arising from neutralinos which are captured by the sun and annihilated in the solar core.
+The current IceCube limit \cite{icecube}, lies around $\sigma^{SD}(\tz_1 p)\alt 1.5\times 10^{-4}$ pb so that the RNSh point would seem to be excluded by this bound.
+For this analysis, the neutralino density in the solar core is obtained by assuming equilibration between the capture rate and the annihilation rate of neutralinos.
+Since the capture rate scales {\em linearly} with the neutralino relic density, the predicted event rates also need to be scaled by $\xi$ before comparing with IceCube.
+After re-scaling, we see that the RNSh point is an order of magnitude away from the IceCube upper limit of $\sim 1.5\times 10^{-4}$~pb that is obtained assuming the neutralinos dominantly annihilate via $\tz_1\tz_1 \to WW$.
 The other columns display natural SUSY benchmark points where the bino or the wino mass parameters are dialed to relatively low values resulting in natural SUSY models with either a bino-like (RNSb) or wino-like (RNSw) LSP.
 These cases will be discussed in detail in the following sections.